dietercastel/SAE/README.md

 Determines whether to exclude the root path "/" from the session authentication mechanism.
 Only the "/" path is excluded when true for obvious reasons.
 NOT "/somethinghere" nor "/some/thing/here".
 We assume that "/" is often used as public entry point for the web application that's why the default value is `true`.
-Setting this to false would result in making your application inaccesible to anyone without a valid session unless you excluded other routes with the `excludeSessionAuthRoutes` option described next.
+Setting this to false would result in making your application inaccessible to anyone without a valid session unless you excluded other routes with the `excludeSessionAuthRoutes` option described next.

 ### excludeSessionAuthRoutes ([String], Optional)
 Default value: `[]`